shandianchengzi/rt-thread/bsp/raspberry-pi/raspi3-32/README.md

 The [env](https://www.rt-thread.io/download.html?download=Env) tool is recommended for compiling in Windows environments.

 The cross-compiler gcc-arm-none-eabi-4_8-2014q1_linux is recommended in Linux environment.
-If you don’t have compiling tool, please uncompress the downloaded package like this:
+If you dont have compiling tool, please uncompress the downloaded package like this:

 ```
 tar vxf gcc-arm-none-eabi-4_8-2014q1_linux.tar.bz2